-In most cases, the blame is on the external doors and windows, as they are responsible for 25% of the heat loss.
+With the increasing focus on sustainability and the rising energy bills that have affected thousands of UK homes, it has become increasingly important to opt for double glazed front doors.
 By using double glazed doors one can save over three times more heat than having traditional windows.
-This is why contemporary front doors are built using the double glazing technology.
+This is why contemporary front doors are built using double glazing technology.

 Similar to double glazed patio doors, modern front doors are durable and low maintenance, and are a lot more secure than regular, non-glazed doors.
 While it is important that all units are modernised, double glazed front doors are also essential for first-class noise insulation.